 - Do not push your child to eat if they feel unwell.

 - If your child is hungry, offer bland food such as crackers, rice, bananas or toast.

 - Place a hot water bottle or wheat bag on your child’s tummy or run a warm bath for them.
-Please take care not to scald yourself or your child.
+Take care not to scald yourself or your child.

 - Give paracetamol if your child is in pain or is miserable.
-Remember that doses for children are often different to those for adults so please check the packet carefully for the right dose.
+Remember that doses for children are often different to those for adults, so check the packet carefully for the right dose.
 Avoid giving aspirin.

 Go to your local doctor or the emergency department of your nearest hospital straight away if your child has:

 - severe or worsening pain or pain that has moved position